 Then go back and fix those items if you can.
 Don’t get caught up in getting to 100%, often the effort it takes to fix those might not be worth.
 Do whatever you can and if the numbers are bad reach out to the theme developer and ask him to help you.

-Look and feel is one of the most critical aspect of a blog.
-It helps increase your user experience, one of the factor Google uses to rank your blog higher.
+Look and feel is one of the most critical aspects of a blog.
+It helps increase your user experience, one of the factors Google uses to rank your blog higher.
 So make sure you get the design right.
 Show your personality and build your brand.